Shuttle-SE/Shuttle-SE.github.io/README.md

 We are on Twitter.
 Follow us **@SeShuttle** to get the latest on **Shuttle** and related news.

 <a class="twitter-timeline" data-width="400" data-height="600" data-theme="dark" data-link-color="#ff3434" href="https://twitter.com/SeShuttle?ref_src=twsrc%5Etfw">Tweets by SeShuttle</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+# Join our Team

+If you think you got what it takes then why not join our Team.

+We are in need of:

+*Developers
+*Designers
+*Promoters
+*Community Managers
+*Support Staff

+For info, please contact one of our Commanders.

 # Support